SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/2-installation.md

 <img src="/assets/images/amazon_launcher.png" alt="SeqWare AWS Console" width="600px"/>

-<p class="warning"><strong>Tip:</strong>Make sure you open port 22 for ssh and port 8080 for the SeqWare Portal and Web Service.</p>
+<p class="warning"><strong>Tip:</strong>Make sure you open port 22 for SSH and port 8080 for the SeqWare Portal and Web Service.</p>

 ### Logging In

 Unlike the local VM there is no graphical desktop to log into.
-Instead you will need to follow the directions on the Amazon site for usind <kbd>ssh</kbd> to log into your running VM.
+Instead you will need to follow the directions on the Amazon site for using <kbd>ssh</kbd> to log into your running VM.
 There you will have a command line interface to interact with the SeqWare tools.
 You can also view the SeqWare Portal and SeqWare Web Service remotely in your browser.

 ### What Can You Do With It?